vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 | Sender on envelope | `RFC5321.MailFrom` (P1 Sender)      |  SPF          |
 | Author on letter   | `RFC5322.From` (P2 Sender)          |  DKIM + DMARC |

+### Email Spoofing vs. Email Impersonation
+**Email spoofing** happens when someone changes the email header (`From` address) so it looks like the message is from a trusted address, while **email impersonation** is when an attacker pretends to be a trusted person, often using free email services with similar-looking addresses to make the victim trust them.

 ### What you can protect
 When Spoof Intelligence is enabled, Spoof Intelligence Insight provides a list of spoofed senders that have been automatically detected and either allowed or blocked by the system.
 Exchange Online Protection (EOP) evaluates messages and determines whether to allow or block them using a combination of standard email authentication methods (SPF, DKIM and DMARC), with sender reputation, behavioral analysis, and other advanced techniques ([implicit email authentication](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-about#inbound-email-authentication-for-mail-sent-to-microsoft-365)).